Gaboon Viper vs. Mongoose: Who Would Win in a Fight?

 Venomous snakes are very effective at killing small mammals.
-Every once in a while, snakes find their matches in the form of a warm-blooded creature.
+Every once in a while, snakes meet their match in the form of a warm-blooded creature.
 In this case, we’ve come up with a mega-fight between the snake with the longest fangs and largest venom yield of any venomous snake and a mammal that has the perfect biological toolkit to kill those slithery creatures.
-Today, we’re going to look at a fight between a Gaboon viper and a mongoose to see which animal has the better chance to live!
+Today, we’re going to look at a fight between a Gaboon viper and a mongoose to see which animal has the better chance of living!

 Comparing a Gaboon Viper and a Mongoose

-Gaboon viper differ from mongoose in size and speed.
+Gaboon vipers differ from mongooses in size and speed.

 Gaboon viperMongoose